DIGITNAUT - Tech News, Reviews & Simple Guides 2026

 1. The 2026 Kogan Lineup: Which Model is Which?

 • QLED Series (Q98G/Q97T): The "Sweet Spot."
-These use Quantum Dots for better colors.
-The Q98G is the 2026 flagship for value, featuring 144Hz for gamers.
+These utilize Quantum Dots for vastly superior color depth.
+The Q98G is the 2026 flagship for value, featuring 144Hz for next-gen gamers.

 2. Picture Quality: Can a $600 TV Look Like a $2,000 One?